ptarmiganlabs/ctrl-q/README.md

   field-scramble [options]              scramble one or more fields in an app.
-A new app with the scrambled data is created. script-get [options]                  get script from Qlik Sense app bookmark-get [options]                get info about one or more bookmarks help [command]                        display help for command
+A new app with the scrambled data is created. script-get [options]                  get script from Qlik Sense app bookmark-get [options]                get info about one or more bookmarks task-get [options]                    get info about one or more tasks task-custom-property-set [options]    update a custom property of one or more tasks help [command]                        display help for command

 C:\tools\ctrl-q>
 ```